 - Early identification and prevention of diabetes emergencies

-- When to be concerned about hypoglycaemia or hyperglycaemia: what nursing actions are required for each?
+- When to be concerned about hypoglycaemia or hyperglycaemia: the nursing actions required for each

 - Care of diabetes-related emergencies in the hospital and other settings – key differences

-- The emotional response of patients and their psychological support needs in relation to the potential for hypo- or hyperglycaemia
+- The emotional response of patients and their psychological support needs in relation to the potential for hypoglycaemia or hyperglycaemia

 - Practical case study discussions will support this session.